-☐ Earn a positive evaluation from the University Supervisor for any and all student teaching Assignments and receive a score of Effective (2.51-3.50) on TESS Evaluation. ☐ Earn a positive evaluation from Cooperating Teacher(s) in the student teaching assignment and receive a score of Effective (2.51-3.50) on TESS Evaluation. ☐ Complete a self-evaluation of the Student Teaching Semester □ Complete a Post Professional Portfolio Presentation and Interview demonstrating competence a outlined in the conceptual framework evaluated as successful by an education panel comprised of education faculty, Teacher Education Faculty, and P-12 public school faculty/administrators. (score of 80% or higher) IS The presentation will include the Teacher Work Sample and two pieces of evidence from TESS Domains 1, 2, 3, and 4.
-Use each piece of evidence only once. (score of 75% or higher) ☐ Complete a form/survey or free write anonymous feedback on the Teacher Education Program the conclusion of the EDFN 4403 Student Teaching Seminar m at Receive a Certificate of Completion of the Student Teaching with signatures from the Director Student Teaching, the Director of Teacher Education and Dean of the Michael D. Hucks School of Education.
+a positive evaluation from the University Supervisor for any and all student teaching Assignments and receive a score of Effective (2.51-3.50) on TESS Evaluation. □ Earn a positive evaluation from Cooperating Teacher(s) in the student teaching assignment and receive a score of Effective (2.51-3.50) on TESS Evaluation. plete a self-evaluation of the Student Teaching Semester (plete a Post Professional Portfolio Presentation and Interview demonstrating competence as outlined in the conceptual framework evaluated as successful by an education panel comprised of education faculty, Teacher Education Faculty, and P-12 public school faculty/administrators. (score of 80% or higher) esentation will include the Teacher Work Sample and two pieces of evidence from Domains 1, 2, 3, and 4.
+Use each piece of evidence only once. (score of 75% or higher) - plete a form/survey or free write anonymous feedback on the Teacher Education Program at the conclusion of the EDFN 4403 Student Teaching Seminar ; ive a Certificate of Completion of the Student Teaching with signatures from the Director of Student Teaching, the Director of Teacher Education and Dean of the Michael D. Huckabee School of Education.